Universal communication part I: modulo additive channels: The redundancy of the universal system

 The encoding is simple: the first $k-d$ symbols (prefix) are constant and the rest $d$ symbols (suffix) contain the message.
 The decoder would be able to know the value of the noise sequence over the prefix symbols, and knows a list of all possible noise sequences.
 Assuming that there is no more than one noise sequence with any given prefix, then zero error probability is possible: the decoder finds the noise sequence from the prefix symbols, and cancels it on the suffix to find the message.

-The set $\mathbb{Z}_d$ of allowed noise sequences are simply those sequences for which each prefix $\vr z_{k \cdot (i-1) + 1}^{k \cdot (i-1) + k - d}$ ($i=1,2,\ldots$) is unique.
+Next the test channel is defined.
+The set $\mathbb{Z}_d$ of allowed noise sequences are simply those sequences for which each prefix $\vr z_{k \cdot (i-1) + 1}^{k \cdot (i-1) + k - d}$ ($i=1,2,\ldots$) uniquely determines the respective suffix $\vr z_{k \cdot (i-1) + k-d+1}^{k \cdot (i-1) + k}$.
 The random noise sequence is generated as follows: at each block of $k$ symbols, the prefix of $k-d$ symbols is chosen randomly, uniformly over all possible $|\mathcal{X}|^{k-d}$ prefixes, and independently of the past noise sequence.
 Then, if the prefix had appeared before, the suffix equals the suffix of the noise sequence that already appeared.
 Otherwise, the suffix is chosen randomly, uniformly over all possible $|\mathcal{X}|^{d}$ suffixes.\footnote{An alternative way of generating the noise sequence, which yields the maximum entropy, is by uniform drawing over the set of all possible $k$-length sequences that satisfy the unique prefix condition.
 However this complicates the bound.}

-The choice of the first sequence $\vr z_1^{[k]}$ is uniform over all possible sequences, and therefore the entropy of the noise sequence in the first block is maximal $\log (|\mathcal{X}|^k)$.
+The choice of the first sequence $\vr z_1^{[k]}$ is uniform over all possible sequences, and therefore the entropy of the noise sequence in the first block is maximal, $\log (|\mathcal{X}|^k)$.
 The choice of the noise sequences narrows with time, and after a long while, all possible prefixes would have been chosen, with one noise sequence per prefix.
 In this case, the choice of the suffix is determined by the prefix, and the entropy per $k$-block is $\log (|\mathcal{X}|^{k-d})$.
 This is the minimum entropy per block attained.
 The behavior of the entropy $H(\vr Z^n)$ in this channel is shown in Fig~\ref{fig:test_channel_noise_entropy}.

 Now, because $\epsilon_\tsubs{IFB} = 0$,

 Therefore:

 where $R_\tsubs{IFB}^*$ denotes the value defined in \eqref{eq:ma1056} for the specific reference system described.